 The scope of activities includes the reuse all piping, wiring and indoor units when replacing outdoor systems with our replacement VRV and the launch of a Daikin refrigerant recycling machine which allows installers to recycle refrigerant to be used again for field charge.

 The Daikin VRV Summit showed that Daikin is not only the market leader in the supply of modern, efficient HVAC-R systems, but is also a reliable service and project partner.
 A comprehensive overview of field service tools, design support software and simplified logistics delivered through a dedicated customer portal, demonstrates the 360° support Daikin offers to its business partners.

 Daikin Airconditioning Central Europe was founded in 1999 with its headquarters in Vienna, Austria.
 The product portfolio comprises products and solutions for heating, cooling, ventilation, airconditioning and refrigeration.
-Roughly 410 employees are in charge of the sales and service activities in 16 countries in Central and Eastern Europe (Austria, Czech Republic, Slovakia, Hungary, Romania, Bulgaria, Moldavia, Slovenia, Serbia, Croatia, Bosnia & Herzegovina, Macedonia, Montenegro, Kosovo, Albania, Poland).
+Roughly 410 employees are in charge of the sales and service activities in 16 countries in Central and Eastern Europe (Austria, Czech Republic, Slovakia, Hungary, Romania, Bulgaria, Moldavia, Slovenia, Serbia, Croatia, Bosnia & Herzegovina, North Macedonia, Montenegro, Kosovo, Albania, Poland).